Chao-Xi/jxazurebook/docs/az104/5az_storage.md

 * **Replication Policy**

-A storage account can be a source for up to two destination accounts. **Each policy supports only a single pairing using a Policy**
+A storage account can be a source for up to <mark>two destination accounts</mark>. **Each policy supports only a single pairing using a Policy**

 * **Account Kind, Access Tier, & Blob Types**